mingaworks/fishnet-recycle-system/README.md

 ### 3) Automatic allocation & payment lifecycle
 When a drop-off is logged:
-- The script allocates untagged drop-offs into the current Pending payment until the deal threshold is met.
+- The script allocates untagged drop-offs into the current Accumulating payment until the deal threshold is met.
 - If the threshold is met/exceeded:
   - the payment is finalized as `Payment Due`
   - contributing drop-offs are tagged in Drop-off Log with the payment’s `Payment ID`
-  - any leftover (excess) weight is split into a new untagged drop row and a new Pending payment is created
+  - any leftover (excess) weight is split into a new untagged drop row and a new Accumulating payment is created

 Payload:
 - The `Payload (RM)` is computed from tagged drop-offs using the active deal’s rates and rounded to 2 decimals.